Finance best practice for nurseries

 It may be stating the obvious, but it's important to set the right price for your services to ensure that your income exceeds the cost of providing the service.

 Understanding your costs is vital.
-Use our group setting cost calculator to help you.

 Key questions to consider when setting your price include:

 - What do other settings charge in your area?

 - Does your business plan ensure that your funding structure matches the vision you have for your setting?

 - Does your setting match - or exceed - what other local providers offer, and can you reflect that in the price you charge?

 - Will you offer part-time places as well as full-time?